-When Griffin Glasshouses first started talking to a Cheshire estate owner about replacing the historic glasshouses in a walled garden, little did they realise that almost fifteen years later the 123sq. m finished job would be one of the larger and technically challenging domestic structures they have built and erected in their 50-year history.
+When Griffin Glasshouses first started talking to a Cheshire estate owner about replacing the historic greenhouses in a walled garden, little did they realise that almost fifteen years later the 123sq. m finished job would be one of the larger and technically challenging domestic structures they have built and erected in their 50-year history.

 The Ashton Hayes estate owner, Mr Barry Searle, is “pleased and impressed” with the finish and attention to detail, even though it required a virtual re-build of a large part of the historic two-acre walled garden.
-Over the years there have been a number of Victorian and Edwardian glasshouses in the garden but, when he bought the estate in 1996, they were all beyond repair.
+Over the years there have been a number of Victorian and Edwardian greenhouses in the garden but, when he bought the estate in 1996, they were all beyond repair.

-“My professional background is in manufacturing and it was the quality of the construction of their glasshouses that sold Griffin to me, “he said, adding “I like family run businesses as they really do take full responsibility for their work.”
+“My professional background is in manufacturing and it was the quality of the construction of their greenhouses that sold Griffin to me, “he said, adding “I like family run businesses as they really do take full responsibility for their work.”

 Although David Griffin is now retired, the family involvement is stronger than ever and Linda is assisted in the firm by her two brothers, a cousin and a sister-in-law.

-After preparing a series of outline drawings, Barry settled on a glasshouse with three porches to be built against a back wall that, originally, also supported the main Victorian and Edwardian predecessors.
+After preparing a series of outline drawings, Barry settled on a greenhouse with three porches to be built against a back wall that, originally, also supported the main Victorian and Edwardian predecessors.
 The brickwork was in a poor state of repair so it was taken down and totally rebuilt.